PyWavelets/pywt/doc/source/regression/wp.md

 print(wp.level)
 ```

-The `maxlevel`, if not given as param in the constructor, is automatically
+The `maxlevel` attribute, if not given as param in the constructor, is
-computed:
+automatically computed:

 ```{code-cell}
 print(wp['ad'].maxlevel)
 ```

-## Traversing WP tree
+## Traversing the WP tree

 ### Accessing subnodes